kanidm/kanidm/book/src/integrations/oauth2.md

 entities at a well-known URL (`https://{hostname}/.well-known/webfinger`).

 It can be used by a WebFinger client to
-[discover the OIDC issuer URL][webfinger-oidc] of an identity provider from the hostname alone, and seems to be intended to support dynamic client registration flows for large public identity providers.
+[discover the OIDC Issuer URL][webfinger-oidc] of an identity provider from the hostname alone, and seems to be intended to support dynamic client registration flows for large public identity providers.